✅ SAFE — Heart (Organ Meat)

 India's extreme climate variation affects how you should store and serve heart (organ meat) to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut heart (organ meat).
-Always refrigerate within 30 minutes of cutting.
+Refrigerate cut pieces inside 30 minutes.
 Frozen heart (organ meat) pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave heart (organ meat) out in a bowl for more than 20 minutes in summer temperatures.

 Monsoon humidity (June–September) creates ideal conditions for mould and bacterial growth on heart (organ meat).
-Inspect carefully before serving — discard at any sign of softness, discolouration, or smell.
-Buy heart (organ meat) fresh and serve the same day rather than storing cut pieces.
-Dogs are more susceptible to food-borne illness during the monsoon period when their gut microbiome is already adapting to the season's changes.
+Always eyeball the piece before serving; softness, an odd colour or any whiff of spoilage is a hard no. Buy heart (organ meat) fresh and serve the same day rather than storing cut pieces.
+Rainy-season guts are unsettled, so bacteria that pass quietly in winter cause upset now.

 North Indian winters (especially in Delhi, Punjab, UP) bring heart (organ meat) to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat heart (organ meat) year-round with standard precautions.